egmontmika/egmontmika.com/content/blog/building-a-fortune.md

 This was my last blogpost for this season.
 It's time for a summer break.
 Thank you for reading my articles and joining me in the journey, so far.

 I'll be back to you in September.
 Would you like to get a reminder by email?
-Then, make sure you have signed up.
+Then, make sure you have signed up by entering your email address in the top right corner of this page.

 Be blessed!